aravindjceg/aravindjceg/README.md

 - 👀 I’m interested in coding, IT and technology related stuffs.
 - 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on any new projects that will me master software development
-- 📫 How to reach me: email- aravindjceg@gmail.com Insta:aravindraman@
+- 📫 How to reach me: email- aravindjceg@gmail.com Insta:aravindjraman@

 <!---
 aravindjceg/aravindjceg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.